Rybo713/V8Swaps/README.md

 - ETK I Series Semi Engine: Wheels aren't turning and breaks the other ETK I Series configurations
 - Covet: Catches on fire
 - ETK K Series: Not working

+# How to Install Mods?
+1) Download the .jbeam file.
+2) Create an empty zip file and name it whatever you want.
+3) Create a folder named "vehicles" and another folder named "(the first word of the file)".
+4) Place the folder "(the first word of the file)" into the folder "vehicles".
+5) Place the file into the folder "(the first word of the file)".
+6) Place the folder "vehicles" in the zip file.
+7) Place the zip file into C:\Users\"your_username"\Documents\BeamNG.drive\mods
+8) Enable mods in BeamNG Drive
+9) Enjoy!

 By: Ryan Wong